bdnorris/DES-340/projects/project05.md

 <!-- **You must consider the view, all the way from mobile to desktop for this assignment.** -->

-### Parts of a Wireframe
+### Parts of a wireframe

 With wireframe, we are now at the page level of our hierarchy.
 Your wireframes should show the content hierarchy of the items that go on that page.
-However, they don't need to have specific content, and can show content somewhat generically.
+However, they don't need to have specific content and can show content somewhat generically.

-Generally, aim for headings and actions to have real copy, but body copy can just be lorem ipsum.
-Photos are almost never necessary, unless you want to pick a few generic ones to represent "photo" in a generic/abstract way.
+Generally, aim for headings and actions to have the real copy, but body copy can just be lorem ipsum.
+Photos are almost never necessary unless you want to pick a few generic ones to represent "photo" in a generic/abstract way.

 ### Prototyping